psychotimmy/NineBillion/README.md

 # NineBillion
 A FORTRAN 77 program to generate the nine billion names of God, based on the 1953 Arthur C. Clarke short story of the same name.

+To compile on GNU/linux, use: gfortran -o ninebn -std=legacy ninebn.f

 Note that because the description of the algorithm required to generate the names in the story is incomplete, this version generates approximately 11.5 billion possible names from a 13 character alphabet.